hannesphillips/Documentation/setenv.md

       perror("getenv");
     cout << "$HOME = " << ppath << endl;

-    if(-1==setenv("random_name",ppath,0))   //since the overwrite paramater is zero and the the variable $random_name is
+    if(-1==setenv("random_name",ppath,0))   //since the overwrite paramater is zero and the the variable
-    perror("setenv");                       //undefined, setenv makes the environment of $random_variable be the value of
+    perror("setenv");                       //$random_name is undefined, setenv makes the environment of
-                                            //ppath.
-If the case where there is a undefined variable the setenv behavous the
+                                            //$random_variable be the value of ppath.
+If the case where
+                                            //there is a undefined variable the setenv behavous the
                                             //same way regardless of a non-zero or zero overwrite paramater.

     ppath = getenv("random_name");  //gets the value of $PWD